tesserakt/spree_alchemy/README.md

 ## Spree

 This version runs with Spreecommerce 2.2.
-I want to get this gem on semantic versioning soon.

 ## Alchemy